skip-rat/mars-rover-challenge/readme.md

 This is due to each alien having a (random) chance to move 1 cell after the current rover being moved has executed a single command (rotate or move 1 cell)

 Realistically the game is best played with a smaller number of rovers and aliens than the max.
+Also ensure you play in full screen mode i.e. terminal is full screen

 2. Rover are shown as 'R' on the map and aliens as 'A' The current rover being moved is show as an arrow to indicate the direction it is facing (<^v>)